Ledesma, Castile and León

 Ledesma ([leˈðezma]) is a town in the province of Salamanca (Spain).
 According to the 2016 census there are 1,767 inhabitants.
 The municipality of Ledesma includes rural land and covers a total of 141.22 km2.
 Its altitude is 730 m above sea level.
-Its Spanish postal code is 37100.
+Its postal code is 37100.

 In ancient Roman times, the town was called Bletisa.
 It is possible that the Bletonesii lived in this area.

 Heritage

 The Castle

-What we see today of the building, despite its grandeur is a small part of the initial splendor, the entire wall that covered this fortress in its part outside the walls has been lost and, for the intramural part, the accesses and towers that they connected it to an annex building, possibly a palace.
+What can be seen today of the building is a small part of the original.
+The entire wall that covered this fortress outside the walls has been lost.
+The part within the walls such as the accesses and towers connected it to an annex building, possibly a palace.

 La Plaza de la Fortaleza

-It is a large landscaped esplanade that shelters a series of subways, vaulted chambers, conduits, powder magazines ... that would constitute the cellars and water pipes of the hypothetical palace that began to be built annex to the palace in the late fifteenth century early XVI.
+The Plaza de la Fortaleza is a large landscaped esplanade that shelters a series of subways, vaulted chambers, conduits, and powder magazines.
+There are cellars and water pipes of the palace which construction started in the late fifteenth century to early sixteenth century.